o3-cloud/vibe-adr/docs/decisions/0002-define-llms-txt.md

 ### Implementation Sequence

-1. Copy template guidance into a new `llms.txt`
+1. Create `llms.txt` at the repository root with clear sections for project overview, required files to create during bootstrap, setup checklist, and workflow expectations
-2. Outline instructions for bootstrapping Vibe ADR in new or existing repos
+2. Document that bootstrapping Vibe ADR in a new repo requires creating:
-3. Add validation notes or commands for agents to confirm setup
+   - `README.md` (project vibe and north star)
+   - `docs/decisions/` directory
+   - `docs/decisions/VIBE_ADR_TEMPLATE.md` (copy of template into each project's decisions folder)
+   - `docs/decisions/0001-adopt-vibe-adr.md` (first ADR decision)
+3. Ensure `llms.txt` includes links to this reference repo's actual ADRs and template for examples
-4. Keep README.md references aligned with llms.txt updates
+4. Keep README.md references aligned with `llms.txt` updates

 ### Ownership